OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 > 📌  Make sure to add the CAPTCHA field to your Forminator form.

-### Should I set up reCaptcha v2 or v3?
+### Should I set up reCAPTCHA v2 or v3?

 Forminator supports both v2 and v3 versions.
 First, let's quickly see how are they different.

-- reCaptcha v2: A visitor solves provided captcha
+- reCAPTCHA v2: A visitor solves provided captcha
-- reCaptcha v2: Invisible: Hidden by default.
-A captcha appears if a visitor is detected as malicious
+- reCAPTCHA v2: Invisible: Hidden by default.
+A CAPTCHA appears if a visitor is detected as malicious
-- reCaptcha v3: Invisible all the time
+- reCAPTCHA v3: Invisible all the time

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve any challenge.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.

 Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
+It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
-It may also slow down your website as it loads extra js files into your website.
+It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

-If you're looking for a free and easy solution, reCaptcha may be the answer.
+If you're looking for a free and easy solution, reCAPTCHA may be the answer.

-> 📌 Tip: Consider adding both reCaptcha and the honeypot field to your contact form.
+> 📌 Tip: Consider adding both reCAPTCHA and the honeypot field to your contact form.
 Remember HoneyPot is NOT enabled by default.

 ## OOPSpam WordPress plugin

 [Our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) is another way to stop spam on your Forminator and WordPress comments.
 The plugin works with OOPSpam API that protects over 3.5M websites daily.
 While the other alternatives above are free, OOPSPam API is a paid service.
 But it does come with free 40/month spam checks for you to test and see the difference.

 It's likely you have already tried the above options, and they didn't work for you.
-It could be [a slow website from reCaptcha or hCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) or overwhelming spam you are still getting despite implementing the above alternatives.
+It could be [a slow website from reCAPTCHA or hCaptcha](https://www.oopspam.com/blog/recaptcha-performance-analyses) or overwhelming spam you are still getting despite implementing the above alternatives.
 What makes OOPSpam different from other solutions is that it doesn't slow your website and is effective against human spammers and bots.
 There is no challenge to solve.
 No performance penalty as everything happens in your server instead of client-side.
 The OOPSpam API uses machine learning models, content analyses, IP & email reputation, and other rule-based checks to score every contact form submission.
 A combination of all these analyses returns a single spam score that is how it accurately stops both manual spam and bots.

 On the plugin's settings page, you could also adjust how sensitive you want your spam filter to be.
 Even keeping default __Sensitivity level__ setting will help you cut down spam to zero.